 Mass Mutations, by Chaos Theory, helps kids keep up with their STEM learning on school holidays (or any time of year).
 Players have to answer STEM-based questions to defeat the mutant plants and restore order to their town.
 It was based on the Australian curriculum originally, but proved so popular that a US version was released soon after.

 An educational gaming original, Math Blaster, is still going strong.
 They have moved gameplay online with math games available for preschool through to grade 6.
 Both parents and teachers find it easy to motivate kids to enjoy math with these games.

 TATW is a multiplayer game – developed by Chaos Theory – which teaches students about managing farmland in North Dakota.
 Players learn problem-solving and STEM skills by identifying farmland in distress and finding solutions.
 It’s part of an interactive exhibit at the Gateway to Science centre in North Dakota.

 Reader Rabbit has been a staple of game-based learning since the 1980s.
 In 2018, their most recent edition was released; Reader Rabbit Jumpsmarter.
 It’s available for play on iOS, Apple TV and Mac.
 Based on classic platform games, it includes age-appropriate educational questions to combine entertainment with learning.

 Build your own educational games with Chaos Theory

 Are you convinced yet of the importance of educational games for students?
+Read some of our other free resources on learning styles and how learning theories intersect with games theories.
 Game-based learning and serious gaming offer real opportunities to engage, motivate and impact students of all ages.
 Chaos Theory are one of Sydney’s leading game-based learning companies that can help build your ideal educational games.
 To get started, book a free 30-minute brainstorm session with me.
 Together, we can bring the vision for your educational games to life.